Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/implementation/02-core-components.md

 ## PackageManagerManager

-The PackageManagerManager is the central component that manages package data, caching, and operations.
+The PackageManagerManager is the central component that manages marketplace data, caching, and operations.

 ### Responsibilities